Sophie has been recognised as ‘an extremely professional adviser’, who has a broad landlord, tenant and development practice.

-Sophie is a Senior Associate in the Real Estate team, based in London.
+Sophie is a Legal Director in the Real Estate team, based in London.
 She advises on wide range of real estate matters including acquisitions, disposals, property investment and commercial leases.

 Main areas of practice